ARM-software/arm-enterprise-acs/README.md

 ### Fixed Virtual Platform (FVP) environment

-The steps for running the ARM Enterprise ACS on an FVP are the same as those for running on Juno but with a few exceptions:
+The steps for running the Arm Enterprise ACS on an FVP are the same as those for running on Juno but with a few exceptions:

 - Follow the different instructions [here](https://community.arm.com/dev-platforms/b/documents/posts/using-linaros-deliverables-on-an-fvp) to install an EDK2 (UEFI) prebuilt configuration on your FVP.